sketch-hq/sketch-assistant-core-rules/README.md

 - PRs should contain only one commit, and are squash merged
 - Commit message format must follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) spec, those that don't will cause a build failure.
 After doing `yarn install` in the repo root a Git hook will be installed that helps with writing the message

+### Developing rules

+Use a TDD approach, and the existing rules as a guide.

+Rule functions can run in Node against plain Sketch file JSON, so the Mac Sketch app isn't required while actively developing rule logic.

+When creating a new rule in this repo:

+1. Copy and paste one of the existing rule folders in `src/` as a starting point
+1. Open up the Mac Sketch app and create some example Sketch files to use as test fixtures.
+These should demonsteate scenarios where you'd expect your rule to report violations
+1. Start up Jest in watch mode `yarn test --watch`
+1. Write some tests that fully exercise the rule logic.
+Invoke the rule against your Sketch file fixtures and assert that the rule reports the correct violations
+1. Don't forget to add your rule to the ruleset in `src/index.ts`

 ### TypeScript

 The ruleset is written in TypeScript, this is so we can take advantage of the type safety offered by the `@sketch-hq/sketch-lint-core` package.
 The types included with `@sketch-hq/sketch-lint-core` fully define rulesets and rule functions.